It was time to leave Arran.

 All of a sudden a few young men came out of the fog, scrambling down the rocks to my left, asking if this was the path to the summit.
 I was relieved they were back on the right path.
 I’m not a fully experienced climber and this made me think it could easily have been us getting lost and calling for help.

 I hope I never need to call for help in the hills here, but it’s reassuring to know that help is there.
 It’s a good idea to let friends or family know where you are hiking or leave a note in your car window.
-The Arran Mountain Rescue Team have a going to the hills form on their website you can use.

 Back to the current day.
 We drove back to Brodick and enjoyed something to eat in the Douglas Hotel while we waited for the ferry.